AxAks/P4_Programme-python_tournoi-echecs/README.md

 -> Select Proceed Tournament to enter results of the matches of Round one
 -> the round is saved and you are redirected to the Tournament's page
 -> Select Proceed Tournament to enter the next rounds results
--> Until all the rounds are played
+-> The tournament is over when all the rounds have been played or when all Players have played together.
--> When all the rounds are played, select Proceed Tournament once more to update players rankings
+-> When the tournament is over, select Proceed Tournament once more to update players rankings and close the tournament

 _A tournament can be paused at the end of each round and resumed_
 - Search Registered Tournament To Resume(from Home Menu)